pabigot/buffer-layout/README.md

 ### Tagged values, or variable-length unions

-Storing arbitrary date using a leading byte to identify the content then a value that takes up only as much room as is necessary.
+Storing arbitrary data using a leading byte to identify the content then a value that takes up only as much room as is necessary.

 The example also shows how to extend the variant recognition API to